 - Uncropped photos with unnecessary elements in the pictures

 - Photos that have pets sleeping on the sofa

 - Not uploading enough photos, or uploading only one unflattering photo of the front of the house

 Withholding Important Information or Descriptive Comments

 - What makes the home unique

 - The motivating factor that made the seller buy the home in the first place

 - How a perceived negative factor can be addressed to accentuate its positive attributes

 Underestimating the Importance of Broker/Agent Previews

 Just like buyers, agents don't have the time to look at every home on the market.
-So, think about what can you do to entice them to come to see yours.
+Think about what can you do to entice them to come to see yours.
 Agents are more likely to sell a house they have toured, so sellers can benefit from offering things that attract selling agents.

-- Provide catered lunches, beyond the ordinary sandwiches and bottled water.
-Be creative with culinary selections, because food motivates.
+- Provide catered lunches, even beyond the ordinary sandwiches and bottled water.
+Be creative with culinary selections—because food always motivates.

 - Offer drawings for small gifts or gift certificates.